View of Ponte Vecchio from upper floor of Uffizi Gallery in Florence.

 Alternative: If you’re not quite ready to fork over the €€€s to stay at Hotel Lungarno, you can have an elegant dinner at its restaurant, Borgo San Jacopo (one Michelin star) or stop in for aperitivo at its cocktail bar.
 Both have views of the Arno and Florence.

-You may also want to see my picks for the Where to Stay in Florence.
+You may also want to see my picks for Where to Stay in Florence.

 Sipping a Cocktail or Fresh Juice at the Oblate Library’s Café